hooman67/ReactGram/readme.md

 # React gram

-A React and Redux implementation of instagram
+A React and Redux implementation of instagram.
 Boiler plate from :

 https://github.com/samprity/Learn-Redux-Starter-Files/tree/master/learn-redux